-- Verify the patient’s information thoroughly to make sure that providers get all the data related to their patient.
-For example, address, occupation, insurance coverage, etc. should be taken in the beginning.
+- Verify the patient’s information thoroughly to ensure that providers get all the data related to their patient.
+For example, address, occupation, insurance coverage, etc., should be taken initially.

 - Providers should tell the patients about their financial obligations because it helps patients know accurately how much they need to spend for out-of-pocket expenses.

 - Prior authorization can help providers know whether the insurance covers the expenses or not.
 To avoid denials, practices should go through the prior authorization process before patient scheduling.